zenorocha/wedocs/auth/index.md

 **Google**

 Create a client id and client secret by [registering your application](https://developers.google.com/youtube/registering_an_application) on Google.

 **Manage Users**

-Create, delete or update users by a simple api.
+Create, delete or update users with a simple API.

 <!-- </article> -->